novemberkilo/ink-blot-zola-source/content/posts/data-engineering-principles.md

 At every step in the pipeline, source data should always be available exactly as it was first encountered.
 This will address:
-  - concerns around processing corrupt or otherwise mangled data
+  - Concerns around processing corrupt or otherwise mangled data
-  - easier and faster debugging or troubleshooting
+  - Easier and faster debugging or troubleshooting
-  - the ability to re-run any component or stage of the pipeline in isolation
+  - The ability to re-run any component or stage of the pipeline in isolation

 This will mean storing multiple copies of data but the copies should have different contexts (typically corresponding to the stages of the pipeline).